wondrwise/NHS-Wales-Financial-Intelligence-Dashboard/README.md

 •	Ljung-Box test for residual autocorrelation checks
 •	Forecast comparison using SARIMA / SARIMAX and Prophet

-Forecasting approach
+### Forecasting approach

 Two complementary forecasting families were used or prepared for use:
 SARIMA / SARIMAX
-Used for structured time-series modelling where trend and seasonality can be represented explicitly and diagnostics can be checked carefully.
+Used for structured time-series modeling where trend and seasonality can be represented explicitly, and diagnostics can be checked carefully.
 Prophet
-Used as a flexible benchmark model, particularly helpful when trend changepoints or shock handling are important.
+Used as a flexible benchmark model, particularly helpful when trend change points or shock handling are important.
 COVID handling
 The pandemic period is treated as a structural shock rather than “business as usual”.
 Forecasting work should therefore be presented with explicit sensitivity commentary, and where possible the COVID period should be flagged, annotated, or tested separately rather than folded into the series without discussion.

-How to open the BI artefact
+### How to open the BI artefact
 Open the file below in Power BI Desktop: dashboard/NHS_Wales_Financial_Dashboard.pbix

-Limitations
+## Limitations

 •	Public, aggregated financial data cannot by itself explain outcomes, demand, or patient-level need
 •	Pandemic-era shocks can distort simple trend extrapolation
 •	Some categories include both totals and detailed breakdowns; careless aggregation can double count
 •	Expenditure growth does not automatically imply inefficiency or poor targeting
 •	A polished public repository requires a final pass on metadata, filenames, and export paths from the original Drive folder

-Future work
+## Future work

 •	Add automated data ingestion where licensing allows
 •	Integrate operational indicators such as admissions, waiting times, or workforce pressure
 •	Publish a cleaned, dashboard-ready dataset